IPS-LMU/octra-backend/README.md

 New backend for OCTRA (online-mode) with REST API using JTW (JSON web tokens) for Authentication and automatically generated API reference.
 </p>

+## Features

+- Easy implementation of additional API commands thanks to its modular structure.
+- Auto-generated API reference of existing commands.
+- Security features:
+    - app authentication: one app token for each app that uses the API.
+    - [JSON Web Token (JWT)](https://jwt.io/) for user authentication and authorisation and session management.
+    - Validation of incoming requests with JSON schemata.

 ## Development

 1. Clone this repository, switch to its directory and call `npm install`.